 JPMorgan Chase & Co.
-(JPM)’s trading loss of more than $2 billion raises “questions about the adequacy and rigor” of the bank’s risk-management practices, according to U.S. Comptroller of the Currency Thomas J. Curry.
+(JPM:US)’s trading loss of more than $2 billion raises “questions about the adequacy and rigor” of the bank’s risk-management practices, according to U.S. Comptroller of the Currency Thomas J. Curry.

 The OCC, JPMorgan’s prudential regulator, is “actively examining” the New York-based bank, which disclosed the losses from its chief investment office on May 10, Curry said in remarks prepared for a Senate Banking Committee hearing tomorrow.
 The agency has learned that the bank’s position “deteriorated rapidly” at the end of April and during the first days of May, he said.

 “Since that time, the OCC has been meeting daily with bank management with respect to the bank’s response to this situation, to re-evaluate the risk-management activities and controls of the bank and how they applied to its CIO function, and to determine what additional action is necessary,” Curry said in his statement.